History of the Slavic languages: Loanwords

 The lexical stock of the Slavic languages also includes a number of loanwords from the languages of various tribes and peoples that the Proto-Slavic speakers came into contact with.
 These include mostly Indo-European speakers, chiefly Germanic (Gothic and Old High German), speakers of Vulgar Latin or some early Romance dialects, Middle Greek and, to a much lesser extent, Eastern Iranian (mostly pertaining to religious sphere) and Celtic.

 Many terms of Greco-Roman cultural provenience have been diffused into Slavic by Gothic mediation, and analysis has shown that Germanic borrowings into Slavic show at least 4 distinct chronological strata, and must have entered Proto-Slavic in a long period.

-Of non-Indo-European languages possible connections have been made to various Turkic and Avar, but their reconstruction is very unreliable due to the scarcity of the evidence and the relatively late attestation of both Slavic and Turkic languages.
-In the 6-8th centuries AD Turkic tribal union of Volga Bulgars and Khazars penetrated into the Ukrainian steppe belt, it is possibly at that time that Turkisms such as kahan 'kagan, ruler', bahatyr 'hero', and ban 'high rank' and the suffix -čij found the way to the Common Slavic language.
+Of non-Indo-European languages, possible connections have been made to various Turkic and Avar, but their reconstruction is very unreliable due to the scarcity of the evidence and the relatively late attestation of both Slavic and Turkic languages.
+When the Turkic tribal union of Volga Bulgars and Khazars conquered territories in the Ukrainian steppe belt between the 6th and 8th centuries AD, it is possible that such Turkisms as kahan 'kagan, ruler', bahatyr 'hero', and ban 'high rank' and the suffix -čij found their way into the Common Slavic language.